Skip to main content

 0004session_summary_typeWidens the observation_type CHECK constraint to include 'session_summary' (needed because SQLite has no ALTER CONSTRAINT, so the table is rebuilt)

 New migrations appear at the end of the list.
-The four existing ones are frozen.
+The five existing ones are frozen.

 Privacy